monolyth-php/reroute/README.md

 ```

 What `then` returns can be really anything.
 If you pass a callable, that in turn
 should eventually return something non-callable.
-Hence, the following four forms
+Hence, the following forms are
-are equivalent:
+equivalent:

 ```php
 <?php